IG-Shelter/qt-arduino-console/README.md

   ]
 }
 ```
-"Workflow" and "Commands" are scalable
-For each workflow, it will wait "Time" seconds to run next, while the commands are sent in batch.
+"Workflow" and "Commands" are scalable.
+For each operation/step, it will wait "Time" seconds to run next, while the commands are sent in batch.